 Another evening, we had a unique dinner at The Curious Kumquat, crafted of local wild foods from the nearby Gila Wilderness.
 Our six-course tasting menu included artfully presented and delicious offerings made with spring cattails, acorns, watercress, wild mushrooms, amaranth, nettles and more, along with locally raised meats and vegetables.
 (As of 2023, neither of the restaurants exists.
 The owners have moved on to other pursuits.
 But knowing Silver City, other interesting options have arisen.)

 Hiking Around Silver City

 Day Trip To The Gila Wilderness

-We also made a day trip through the Mimbres Valley to the Gila Wilderness to hike to the Gila Cliff Dwellings National Monument and to Lightfeather Hot Springs, a three-mile round trip easy hike on the Gila River that involves two river crossings.
+We also made a day trip through the Mimbres Valley to the Gila Wilderness.
+Our plan included hiking to the Gila Cliff Dwellings National Monument and to Lightfeather Hot Springs.
+It’s a three-mile round trip easy hike on the Gila River that involves two river crossings.

 This visit, we stayed at Manzano’s RV Park, just a few miles outside of town.
-It’s a small, family run park, with large sites and attractive desert landscaping.
+It’s a small, family-run park, with large sites and attractive desert landscaping.
 Full-hookups, excellent free internet, good Verizon; $30 per night.
-It’s very home-like, with a house on the property that serves as the clubhouse/laundry/bathhouse.
+It’s very homey, with a house on the property that serves as the clubhouse/laundry/bathhouse.